OctopusDeploy/blog/blog/2025-01/ami-blue-green/index.md

 Step 5 is to adjust the listener rule to direct network traffic to the target group associated with the ASG that was just updated.

-Once the network traffic is directed to the new target group, the blue/green deployment is complete.
+After the network traffic gets directed to the new target group, the blue/green deployment is complete.

 ![Diagram showing the AWS resources used in the fifth step](step-5.png)